Sound and Music

 Audio Assets

-You can import audio assets that you are certain you have permission to use, such as audio you make yourself.
-If you are uncertain if you have permission to use an audio file, the Creator Marketplace has a variety of free-to-use audio, including more than 100,000 professionally-produced sound effects from top audio and music partners, such as APM, Monstercat, Pro Sound Effects, Nettwerk Music Group, and Position Music.
+You can import audio assets that you're certain you have permission to use, such as audio you make yourself.
+If you are uncertain whether you have permission to use an audio file, the Creator Store contains a wide variety of free-to-use audio, including more than 100,000 professionally-produced sound effects and music tracks from top audio and music partners.

 Sound Objects

-A sound object is an object that emits audio within your experience.
-Studio assigns each audio asset a unique asset ID that you can assign to Sound objects to play a specific sound effect or music sample.
-You can either set this audio to play automatically at runtime, or trigger it to play from your scripts.
+A sound object emits audio within an experience.
+Roblox assigns each audio asset a unique ID that you can assign to Sound objects to play a specific sound effect or music track.
+You can either set this audio to play automatically at runtime, or trigger it to play from scripts.

 Sound Groups

-A sound group is an audio mixer that groups multiple audio objects, such as Sound objects or additional SoundGroups, allowing you to control the volume and dynamic effects properties of multiple audio signals at once.
+A sound group acts as an audio mixer for multiple audio objects, such as Sound objects or additional SoundGroups, allowing you to control the volume and dynamic effects properties of multiple audio signals at once.

 Dynamic Effects